fhsu-csci441-team-a/myTrafficWizard/README.md

 4. Receive real-time traffic and weather updates for your planned trips.

 ### Live Website
 Visit the live website hosted on [Render](https://mytrafficwizard.onrender.com) to use the application without setting it up locally.
+Please note, though, that the Render App sleeps after a period of inactivity.
+If not used recently, it may take a minute or two to load.
+Please be patient while the Render App wakes up.

 ## License